 Students aren’t the only ones making an adjustment to college life—family members transition, too!
 Our family orientation program is designed to help families understand their changing role and how to best support their student through his or her own transition.

 Family member attendance is optional, but we encourage those interested to register well in advance of their student's session.

-Students can register up to two family members (if space allows) when they complete their own registration online.
+Students can register up to one family member (if space allows) when they complete their own registration online.
 Space for family members to attend is limited; we suggest registering to attend as early as possible.
 Due to space limitations, we are unable to grant any exceptions!